Key Takeaways

 1. Donor Landscape Analysis

-Before setting revenue targets or designing cultivation sequences, you need to understand your current donor landscape — who is giving, at what levels, how often, and why.
+Before setting revenue targets or designing cultivation, you need to understand who is giving, at what levels, how often, and why.

-This analysis is the foundation of everything else.
+This analysis is the foundation for everything else.
 Strategy built without it is built on assumption.

 2. Revenue Architecture Design